mocnik-science/osm-psychology/README.md

 ## Example 2

-Get all changes made to roads in Heidelberg in 2008 and export those with basic information to a csv-formatted file.
+Get all changes made to roads in Heidelberg in 2008 and export those with basic information to a CSV-formatted file.

 ```java
 Data.load("C:/path/to/your/OSMdata/Heidelberg.oshdb.mv.db");